020 8556 0103 school@downsellprimary.waltham.sch.uk Downsell Road, Leyton, London, E15 2BS

 Please take a moment to read through the following school documents:

-If you would like a hard copy of these documents, please contact the office.
+If you would like a hard copy of these documents, please speak to the school office.

-As part of our attendance procedures in school, we adopt the use of the traffic light system to provide parents / carers with an easy to understand overview of their child’s attendance.
+Parents / carers can keep up to date with their child's attendance via Weduc.
+As part of our attendance procedures in school, we also adopt the use of the traffic light system to provide parents / carers with an easy to understand overview of their child’s attendance.

 Our traffic light system for attendance